 If you’ve ever tried your hand at macrame, you know that these projects go pretty fast once you get started.
 Macrame hangers are everywhere right now, so invest in unique rope and string for a one of a kind product.
 Potters can create bespoke planters for houseplants in a whirl, and a glaze in seasonal colors will give the product an element of holiday cheer.

 Pillows and cushions are a great way to personalize and tie together a room.
 They’re also a really easy, quick craft.
-Whether it’s a conversation-starter needlepoint, or a bold illustration, pillows make great gifts for the holiday season.
+Whether it’s a conversation-starter needlepoint or a bold illustration, pillows make great gifts for the holiday season.

 You’ve got a few options here.
 You can go totally on brand, and design pillows targeted specifically to your established niche.
-You can take a more universal approach, and choose on trend textures, patterns and colors for more of a fashionable, interior design statement approach.
+You can take a more universal approach, and choose on-trend textures, patterns, and colors for more of a fashionable, interior design statement approach.
 Motivated on a budget?
 Upcycle fabric scraps to create timeless quilted patterns.

 No one’s diet survives the holidays, so why not feed the frenzy?
 Artisanal candies and cookies are easy for home cooks to whip up in a flash, and an obvious choice.
 A simple chocolate mold can put you in business in no time.
 And if you’ve got artistic skills, you can make and sell a holiday tradition like decorated cookies.

 We had a lot of fun putting together this list, and are feeling pretty inspired to roll up our sleeves and make some special stuff this holiday season!
-What are you going to make and sell for the 2018 holiday season?
+What are you going to create and sell for the 2018 holiday season?
 Let us know in the comments.